 Cracks in the Chimney

-Since most chimneys are made of brick and mortar, they are susceptible to wear and tear over the years.
+Since brick and mortar makes most chimneys, they are susceptible to wear and tear over the years.
 Also, considering the weather in Ohio, your chimney has to deal with a lot more than aging.

 To make matters worse, since brick and mortar are not fully waterproof, they can allow water to flow through somewhat especially if saturated for long periods of time during the rainy season.
 This is why we at Ray Arnold Masonry recommend sealing your chimney so that you don’t have to worry about it.